SeeleVollerei1810/UREX-Tool/README.md

 Ensure you have the required libraries installed:
 - pip install numpy pandas xarray netCDF4 matplotlib

+If you want to calculate Climate Indices or Heat Stress Metrics, navigate to the corresponding directory:
+- cd Climate Extreme Indicators
+- cd Heat-Stress Metrics
 ### 2. Configuration
 Before running, you must update the file paths and study area parameters to match your dataset.
 - **Step 1: Set Data Path**